OSLog as a replacement of print

 Including info and debug messages to make them show up

-This should be enough to get you started with reading logs inside the Console.app.
+You should now be able to get started with reading logs inside the Console.app.

 An example of the logs inside the Console.app